EricTay1997/ML-Review/dl/08_attention_transformers/notes.md

   - Why do we need matrices to convert $\mathbf{X}$ into these $\mathbf{q}_j^i, \mathbf{k}_j^i$ and $\mathbf{v}_j^i$ vectors?
     - This allows us to more flexibly query and match queries.
 One such example is to find the following word for the last time we encountered the current word.
 (See [Q and K Composition](../23_safety/02_interpretability.md))
   - Why do we model $\mathbf{v}_b^i$ and $\mathbf{W}^{o,i}$ separately?
-    - I suspect that it's computational.
+    - My intuition is that it's computational.
 - Softmax and Temperature
   - The softmax ensures that the row sums are 1.
   - The temperature is related to how large our denominator $\sqrt{d_k}$ is.
 As this denominator increases, our weights are more even.